SebastianRamaNolasco/demo-autounseal-vault-kms/README.md

 1. Export your AWS credentials as environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-1. Override default AWS region and zone in a `terraform.tfvars` file as needed (see `terraform.tfvars.example`).
+1. Override default AWS region and zone in a `terraform.tfvars` file as needed.

 ### Commands Cheat Sheet

-These are the commands which are shown in the tutorial content.
+These are the commands which are shown in the demo.

 #### Terraform